featured image

-Landlords in Virginia have a right to ask for a security deposit when they rent out a property.
-The security deposit ensures compensation for any loss you incur because of a tenant’s actions.
+Per Virginia landlord tenant law, Virginia landlords have a right to ask for a security deposit when they rent out a property to a tenant.
+The Virginia security deposit ensures compensation for any loss the landlord incurs related to the rental unit because of a tenant’s actions.
 Such tenant actions include:

-Early lease termination.
-Once a tenant signs the lease, they are contractually obligated to stay for the entire term of the lease.
+• Early lease termination.
+Once a tenant signs the lease or rental agreement, they are contractually obligated to stay and pay rent for the entire term of the lease.
 There are only two exceptions in this regard.
 That is, one, if there is an early lease termination clause allowing it.
 Or two, if they have a legally justified reason to break their lease, such as if they are starting active military duty.

-Nonpayment of rent.
-After lease signing, tenants are obligated to pay rent for the entire term of the lease, whether or not they live there.
-So, if they leave without clearing their rent, among the measures you can take is withholding their security deposit.
+• Nonpayment of rent.
+After lease or rental agreement signing, tenants are obligated to pay rent for the entire term of the lease, whether or not they live there.
+So, if they leave without clearing their unpaid rent, among the measures you can take is withholding their security deposit for the cost of rent owed.

-Excessive property damage.
-You can also hold your tenant liable for any damage exceeding normal wear and tear.
+• Excessive property damage.
+A Virginia property owner can also hold their tenant liable for the cost of repairing any damage exceeding normal wear and tear as per as their rental agreement.
 Examples of such damages include holes in walls, a missing curtain, or a broken tile.
-If the damage is extreme, you may also want to consider an eviction.
+If the damage is extreme, the landlord may also want to consider an eviction.

-Unpaid utility bills.
-Naturally, some utility bills will be in your tenant’s name during the tenancy.
+• Unpaid utility bills.
+Naturally, some utility bills associated with the rental unit will be in your tenant’s name during the tenancy.
 And before moving out, it’ll be their responsibility to clear them.
 So, if they move out without clearing them, you’ll have a right to make appropriate deductions from their deposit.

-With that in mind, Virginia has rules on how landlords must handle their tenants’ security deposits.
+With that in mind, Virginia landlord tenant law outlines how landlords must handle their tenants’ security deposits.
 Failure to do so can mean incurring potentially hefty financial losses.

-Whether you’re a new landlord or looking to refresh your knowledge of the Virginia security deposit laws, this is a great place to start!
+Whether you’re a new Virginia landlord or looking to refresh your knowledge of the Virginia's security deposit law, this is a great place to start!
 The following is a basic overview of the security deposit laws under Virginia's landlord-tenant law.

 1. Security Deposit Limit

-Virginia has a law on how much landlords can charge their tenants as security deposit.
-The most you can ask your tenant as a security deposit in the state of Virginia is the equivalent of two months’ rent.
+Landlord tenant laws in Virginia dictate how much a landlord can charge their tenants as security deposit.
+The most a Virginia landlord can ask their tenant as a security deposit in the state of Virginia is the equivalent of two months’ rent.

-So, suppose you charge tenants a monthly rent of $1,500.
-This means that the most you can ask them as security deposit is $3,000.
+So, suppose a landlord charges tenants a monthly rent of $1,500.
+This means that the Virginia security deposit limit will be $3,000.

 2. Interest on Security Deposit

-Before 2014, Virginia required landlords to store their tenant’s security deposit in an interest earning account.
-The annual interest accrued was calculated below the Federal Reserve’s discount rate.
-You’d only have to pay this interest to tenants who have rented your property for at least 13 months.
+Before 2014, Virginia security deposit law required landlords to store their tenant’s security deposit in an interest earning account.
+The annual interest accrued on security deposits was calculated below the Federal Reserve’s discount rate.
+A landlord wouldd only have to pay this interest to tenants who have rented their property for at least 13 months.

-However, now that this requirement was removed by a law, this is no longer the case.
-As a landlord, you can store your tenant’s deposit in however way you wish if it’s available to them when they move out.
+However, now that this requirement for security deposits was removed by a law, this is no longer the case.
+As a landlord, you can store your tenant’s deposit in however way you wish if it’s available to them when they move out of the dwelling unit.

 3. Allowable Deductions to Security Deposits

-Virginia landlords have a right to make appropriate deductions from a tenant’s deposit for certain reasons.
+Virginia landlords have a right to make appropriate deductions from tenants' security deposits for certain reasons.
 As already explained above, such reasons include:

-• Failure by a tenant to clear their utility bills when moving out
+• Failure by a tenant to clear their debts when moving out

-• Careless or negligent property damage to the unit
+• Careless or negligent property damage to the dwelling unit exceeding normal wear and tear

 • Other charges that have been spelt out on the lease or rental agreement

-Normally, landlords make deductions to a tenant’s deposit once they have moved out of the unit.
-However, should you require to do so during the tenancy, you must notify your tenant in writing within 30 days of making that determination.
+Normally, landlords make deductions to a tenant’s deposit once they have moved out of the dwelling unit.
+However, should a landlord require to do so during the tenancy, the landlord must notify their tenant in writing within 30 days of making that determination per Virginia law.

 4. Security Deposit Records

-In Virginia, landlords have a responsibility of keeping their tenant’s security deposit records.
-In the records, you must itemize any deductions you’ve made on tenants’ deposits over the last 2 years.
+According to Virginia law, landlords have a responsibility of keeping their tenant’s security deposit records.
+In the records, the landlord must itemize any deductions you’ve made on tenants’ deposits over the last 2 years.

-You must provide them to any concerned party when requested during normal business hours.
+A landlord must provide the security deposit receipt to any concerned party when requested during normal business hours.
 Concerned parties can be the tenant, their attorney, or their authorized agent.

 5. Walk Through Inspections

 In Virginia, tenants have a right to a walk-through inspection.
-And as such, you must make reasonable effort to notify your tenant of this right within 5 days of receiving their move-out notice.
+And as such, a landlord must make reasonable effort to provide written notice to their tenant of this right within 5 days of receiving their move-out notice.

-If the tenant wants to be present during the inspection, they must respond in writing.
-Next, you must let them know of the date and time of the inspection, which you must schedule no more than 3 days prior to the tenant moving out.
+If the tenant wants to be present during the inspection, they must respond with a written notice.
+Next, the landlord must let them know of the date and time of the inspection, which the landlord must schedule no more than 3 days prior to the tenant moving out.

-If there are any damages found, you must provide your tenant with an itemized list.
+If there are any damages found, the landlord must provide your tenant with an itemized list.

 6. Returning your Tenant’s Security Deposit